About

 A steward for change

 The Office for Early Childhood Development was formed with a clear mandate: to create a fairer and better future for all children in South Australia.
-We’ll do this by responding to the full suite of recommendations of the Royal Commission into Early Childhood Education and Care.
+We’ll do this by responding to recommendations of the Royal Commission into Early Childhood Education and Care.

 The Royal Commission provided a clear idea about the best way to deliver quality preschool programs 3- and 4-year-olds, and how families can be supported in the first 1000 days of their child’s life.
 It also made recommendations on how to improve access to out of school hours care, and the flow-on benefits of this for increasing workforce participation by parents.